-The Financial Sector Law does not provide for any restrictions, requirements or preconditions for intra-group transactions among Luxembourg-regulated credit institutions and related subsidiaries.
+Apart from this specific procedure, the Financial Sector Law does not provide for any restrictions, requirements or preconditions for intra-group transactions among Luxembourg-regulated credit institutions and related subsidiaries.
 Such intra-group transactions remain, however, subject to the scrutiny from the CSSF with a view to managing and preventing liquidity risks (Circular CSSF 09/403).
 In particular, the CSSF exercises a prudential supervision on a consolidated basis on any Luxembourg parent company which holds directly or indirectly 20 per cent or more of the capital or voting rights of another credit or financial institution.